grace-notes/website/contents/topics/life-of-christ.md

 (a) Verse 13, “And the Passover of the Jews was near, and Jesus went up into Jerusalem”

-· The Passover had to be a rather poignant time for Christ.
+&bull; The Passover had to be a rather poignant time for Christ.
 On His mind would rest the burden of the sins of the world, for He knew that He would have to pay for them in the not too distant future.

-· He was expecting to go into the temple and worship God, and remember His role in saving mankind.
+&bull; He was expecting to go into the temple and worship God, and remember His role in saving mankind.

 (b) Verse 14, “And He found in the temple the ones who were selling oxen and sheep and doves, and the ones who were seated, the money changers.”

-· The temple had become the very center of an extremely corrupt system.
+&bull; The temple had become the very center of an extremely corrupt system.
 It was the ultimate monopoly, and the evil priests manipulated that monopoly into a money-making machine.

-· The Law proscribed that only sacrifices without spot or blemish were worthy for sacrifice in the temple.
+&bull; The Law proscribed that only sacrifices without spot or blemish were worthy for sacrifice in the temple.

-· The chief priests manipulated this by making sure that no one had a worthy animal.
+&bull; The chief priests manipulated this by making sure that no one had a worthy animal.
 They sent their inspectors to school for months so that they could identify the defects of any given animal.
 Actually this just became an excuse for disqualifying the animals brought by the heads of households.

-· They also came to charge the people for the inspection of their animals.
+&bull; They also came to charge the people for the inspection of their animals.
 This evil led many to just give up and buy the animals that the temple provided, without even trying to bring their own.

-· This was wrong, wrong, wrong.
+&bull; This was wrong, wrong, wrong.
 The whole point of the sacrifice was that it would come from the family; that the man would know the animal personally; that he would see the cost of sin, and greatness of God’s sacrifice in sending His own Son.

-· Of course the prices on these animals was greatly inflated, and the chiefs priests made a great profit from them.
+&bull; Of course the prices on these animals was greatly inflated, and the chiefs priests made a great profit from them.

-· Furthermore, the chief priests and officials made it so that the animals could only be bought with the official temple currency, and the exchange rates were quite exorbitant.
+&bull; Furthermore, the chief priests and officials made it so that the animals could only be bought with the official temple currency, and the exchange rates were quite exorbitant.
 Thus, the moneychangers.

-· With the clinking of coins and the mutter of exchange and the baa-ahing of sheep and the cooing of pigeons and the mooing of cattle you could hardly hear yourself think in the house of worship.
+&bull; With the clinking of coins and the mutter of exchange and the baa-ahing of sheep and the cooing of pigeons and the mooing of cattle you could hardly hear yourself think in the house of worship.
 There was record of more than three thousand head of sheep in the temple at one time.
 What cacophony!
 What corruption!

-· So, Christ walks into His Father’s house, the house designed for learning about His sacrifice, and He finds the worst kind of corruption.
+&bull; So, Christ walks into His Father’s house, the house designed for learning about His sacrifice, and He finds the worst kind of corruption.
 What follows is not an act of anger, but justice.